-Amit Chaudhuri is a Professor in Contemporary Literature.
-He is the author of numerous works, including five novels, most resently The Immortals (2010), a book of short stories, a book of poems, a critical study of DH Lawrence's poetry, and the collection of essays Clearing Space: Reflections on India, Literature and Culture (2008).
+Amit Chaudhuri is a Professor of Contemporary Literature.
+He is the author of numerous works, including five novels, most recently The Immortals (2010), a book of short stories, a book of poems, a critical study of DH Lawrence's poetry, the collection of essays Clearing Space: Reflections on India, Literature and Culture (2008), and Calcutta (2013).
 Among the awards he has won for his fiction are the Commonwealth Writers Prize, a Betty Trask award, the Encore Prize, the Los Angeles Times Book Prize for Fiction, and the Government of India's Sahitya Akademi award.
-He has been a judge for the Man Booker International, Geoffrey Faber Memorial and Impac prizes.
+In 2012 he was awarded the inaugural Infosys Prize for Humanities - Literary Studies.
+He has been a judge for the Man Booker International Prize, the Geoffrey Faber Memorial Prize, and International IMPAC Dublin Literary Award.
 He writes regularly for the London Review of Books, the Times Literary Supplement, and the New Yorker, and is also a vocalist in the Indian classical tradition.
-He teaches on the undergraduate and postgraduate programmes, including MA in Prose Fiction.
+He teaches on the postgraduate programme and is the Director of the UEA Creative Writing India Workshop.

-Andrew Cowan is the Director of Creative Writing at UEA.
+Andrew Cowan is a Professor of Creative Writing and the Director of Creative Writing at UEA.
 He is a graduate of the MA and was for some years the Royal Literary Fund Writing Fellow at the university.
 He is the author of five novels.
 Pig was longlisted for the Booker Prize, shortlisted for five other awards, and won a Betty Trask Award, the Authors' Club First Novel Award, the Ruth Hadden Memorial Prize, a Scottish Arts Council Book Award and the Sunday Times Young Writer of the Year Award.
 Common Ground and Crustaceans both received competitive Arts Council bursaries.
 What I Know was a recipient of an Arts Council Writers' Award and was published in 2005.
 His work has been translated into a dozen languages.
-His guidebook The Art of Writing Fiction was published in 2011, and his new novel Worthless Men will be published by Sceptre in spring 2013.
+His guidebook The Art of Writing Fiction was published in 2011, and his latest novel Worthless Men in 2013.
 He teaches on the undergraduate and postgraduate programmes, including the MA in Prose Fiction.

-Kathryn Hughes is a Professor of Life Writing and Convenor of the MA in Biography and Creative Non-Fiction.
+Kathryn Hughes is a Professor of Life Writing and former Convenor of the MA in Biography and Creative Non-Fiction.
 Her first book The Victorian Governess was based on her PhD in Victorian History.
 George Eliot: the Last Victorian won the James Tait Black award.
 The Short Life and Long Times of Mrs Beeton was shortlisted for the Samuel Johnson Prize and the Andre Simon Prize.
 Both books were filmed by the BBC.
 Kathryn is also editor of George Eliot: A Family History and has won many national prizes for her journalism and historical writing.
 She is a contributing editor to Prospect magazine as well as a book reviewer and commentator for the Guardian and BBC Radio.
 She teaches on the MA in Biography and Creative Non-Fiction.

-Jacob Huntley is a Lecturer in Literature and Creative Writing.
+Jacob Huntley is a Lecturer in Literature and Creative Writing and Convenor of the English Literature with Creative Writing BA.
 He is a graduate of the MA in Creative Writing at UEA and received his PhD in 2007.
 He has written fiction for various magazines, journals and anthologies as well as Radio 4.
 Jacob’s teaching and research interests include the Gothic, horror, fantastic fiction, contemporary fiction and Creative Writing.
 He supervises PhDs as well as teaching on the undergraduate Literature and Creative Writing programmes.